 - The Neg Reg, which strengthened the triad of federal, state, and accreditation bodies, removes differentiation between regional and national accreditors.
 Instead, there will be just institutional accrediting bodies.

-- A change in relation to distance learning requires the accreditors to work with the institutions to see what is really working and what evidence shows that it’s working in relation to ensuring that the students who take class are the ones who are being assessed for their work.
+- A change in relation to distance learning requires the accreditors to work with the institutions to see what is really working and what evidence shows that it’s working in relation to ensuring that the students who take the class are the ones who are being assessed for their work.

 - Additionally, discussions about distance learning are ongoing in relation to regular and substantive interaction.
 These discussions are designed to bring the definition into alignment with current distance learning practice and where technology is allowing learning to go.

-- Institutions that offer degree programs that lead to state licensure, such as nursing, psychology, and teaching must let students who participate at a distance from another state know that the program is in alignment with their home state’s licensure requirements.
+- Institutions that offer degree programs that lead to state licensures, such as nursing, psychology, and teaching must let students who participate at a distance from another state know that the program is in alignment with their home state’s licensure requirements.

 - Areas including TEACH Act, religious-affiliated institutions, distance education, competency-based education, and federal financial aid are being reconsidered and rebundled into two packages that will be discussed in future Neg Reg discussions.